MKomaltilov/roguelike-game/README.md

 2. Run "npm install -g webpack"
 3. Run "npm install -g webpack-cli"
 4. Run "npm install" from project root folder
-5. Run "webpack -w" in project root folder
+5. Run "webpack" in project root folder for build it once or "webpack -w" to run watcher
-6. Run index.html from project root folder
+6. Launch index.html from project root folder

 should be: